antnyyy/devops/use-cases/use-case-4.md

 Use Case 1: Generate List of Countries by Population (Largest to Smallest)

 Goal in Context
-As a data analyst, I want to generate a list of all the countries in the world, organized by their population from largest to smallest, so that stakeholders can analyze global population distributions.
+As a Product Manager, I want to generate a list of all the countries in the world, organized by their population from largest to smallest, so that stakeholders can analyze global population distributions.

 Scope
 Global country population data.